Search

 Bitcoin nears $60,000 as investors shift from risky assets.
 The crypto market faces volatility, with significant outflows from Bitcoin ETFs.

-That marked its weakest since October 2024, a month before Donald Trump won the U.S. presidential election, having signalled his intention to support crypto on the campaign trail.
+Friday's low was its weakest level since early October 2024.
+That was just before bitcoin's rally accelerated as Donald Trump closed in on winning the U.S. presidential election, having signalled his intention to support crypto on the campaign trail.

-The global crypto market has lost some $2 trillion in value since hitting a peak of $4.379 trillion in early October, CoinGecko data showed, with more than $1 trillion wiped out over the past month alone.
+Still, the global crypto market had lost some $2 trillion in value since hitting a peak of $4.379 trillion in early October even with Friday's bounce-back, CoinGecko data showed, with more than $1 trillion wiped out over the past month alone.

 "Bitcoin drifting back toward $60,000 is not crypto dying, it is the bill coming due for Treasuries and funds that treated bitcoin as a one-way asset without real risk controls, just as we have seen sharp corrections in self-proclaimed safe-haven assets like gold and silver when leverage and narrative ran ahead of reality," said Joshua Chu, co-chair of the Hong Kong Web3 Association.